alexlawrence/alex-lawrence.com/content/posts/why-my-book-uses-nodejs-and-javascript.md

 ## What about types?

 JavaScript is a dynamically typed language.
 Put the other way round, it lacks static typing.
-This can be either seen as advantage or as shortcoming.
-With regard to DDD and the modeling of complex domains, it is often a disadvantage.
+This can either be seen as advantage or as shortcoming.
+With regard to DDD and the modeling of complex domains, it is probably a disadvantage.
 The implementation of a complex Domain Model benefits from static typing and a powerful type system.
 For the examples in my book, the absence of types is in fact advantageous, as it keeps the code compact.

 As example for the benefits of a powerful static type system, look at the following Domain Model implementation: